JeffersonLab/daceri/README.md

 2. Go into the **designs/** directory
 3. Choose any design you'd like
 4. Open in any CAD software and export as STL
-5. Use a program like [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura/) and slice the STL file into GCODE
+5. Use a program like [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura/) or [Prusa Slicer](https://github.com/prusa3d/PrusaSlicer/releases) and slice the STL file into GCODE
 6. Run on a 3D printer

 ## Move the robot